lorenwest/robot-disco/README.md

 Robot Disco
 ===========

-A discovery protocol for robots in a local area network.
+A discovery protocol for robots.

 Once robots discover each other, they can communicate using the [cppp-io](https://github.com/hybridgroup/cppp-io) robot protocol.